-Ideas and Values in the Humanities
+Ideas and Values in the Humanities: Early Civilizations to the Renaissance

 An historical analysis of the interrelationships of art, architecture, literature, music, and philosophy from the early civilizations to the Renaissance, including western and non-western cultures.
-Prerequisites: ENG101.
+Prerequisites: A grade of C or better in ENG101.